tianocore/edk2-pytool-library/readme.md

 ### Version 0.10.3

 * Features:
-  * If Multiple classes are found (ie when searching for a SettingsManager), it can now pick the one that is closest to the origional module file
+  * If Multiple classes are found (ie when searching for a SettingsManager), it can now pick the one that is closest to the original module file
   * Unified Azure Pipeline
   * Added Capsule object classes to support decoding and encoding
 * Bugs